Thomas A. DuBois

 I teach courses in Nordic Studies, Folklore Studies, and Religious Studies in the Department of German Nordic and Slavic+.
 I am a big believer in academic service, particularly in what we at the UW call the "Wisconsin Idea," i.e. the active engagement of the university with its surrounding constituencies.
 I make it a goal to bring academic scholars into productive dialogue with members of the broader public, helping contribute to the intellectual and cultural life of our society.

 I teach a variety of courses in the areas of Nordic and American folklore and religious studies.
 Scroll down to the end of my CV and you will find a listing of my recent courses.
-I also regularly teach round tables for the Bradley Learning Community, a residential living community for first-year students at the University of Wisconsin-Madison.
+I am also faculty director of the Spark learning community, a residential living community for first-year students at the University of Wisconsin-Madison.
 I received a Chancellor's Distinguished Teaching Award in 2017.

-Particularly with graduate students and advanced undergraduates, I like to follow a "learning with" rather than a "learning from" approach: i.e., I look for ways that we can collaborate on a research project, producing something in which we share tasks, insights, and responsibilities.
+With graduate students and undergraduates alike, I try to follow a "learning with" rather than a "learning from" approach: i.e., I look for ways that we can collaborate on a research project, producing something in which we share tasks, insights, and responsibilities.
 You can find examples of research products that have resulted from such collaborations in my CV below.

 Top